giantswarm/apiextensions/README.md

 - `k8s.io/apimachinery`
 - `k8s.io/client-go`

-### Changelog

-All changes which affect consumers of this library should be reflected in the CHANGELOG.md file.

 ### Versioning

 This library uses standard semantic versioning.
 Versioning of CRDs is a separate issue covered in the [Kubernetes